lubianat/pledges/faq.md

     - I have sufficient expertise.
     - The interview results in at least some materials that are openly licensed.

-## Letters of reference

-* Am I willing to provide letters of reference?
-  - Yes, if
-    - I know enough about whoever is to be portrayed in the letter.
-    - I understand the context for which the reference is sought.
-    - I know the requested language well enough to provide such a letter.
-    - I can base a good part of the letter on publicly verifiable information.
-    - The timeline works out.

 ## Licensing

 * What is the licensing of things that I shared in public?
   - In many cases, this is stated explicitly.
 If not, then my contributions to it are to be considered to be under the [CC0 1.0 Universal Public Domain Dedication (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/).
 So if I am the sole contributor to something, it is to be considered to be available under the terms of CC0 1.0.
 Nonetheless, I would appreciate attribution and even notification where practical.
-Note that I did sign some copyright transfer agreements in the past, but the last time I did that was around 2012.

 ## Peer review